Israel Tal: Biography

 Tal was born in Mahanayim, Mandatory Palestine.
 On his mother's side he was descended from Hasidic Jews who migrated to Safed and Tiberias in 1777.
-He lived in Safed from the age of five and lived through the 1929 Safed riots.
+He lived in Safed from the age of five and lived through the 1929 Palestine riots.
 Later he lived in moshav Be'er Tuvia.

 Tal began his military service at the age of 17, with the British Army's Jewish Brigade, serving as a machine gunner in North Africa and Italy during the Second World War.
 After the Jewish Brigade was disbanded in 1946, he enlisted in the Haganah.
 He served as a junior infantry officer during the 1947–1949 Palestine war, as a brigade commander during the 1956 Sinai War, an armored-division commander in Sinai Peninsula during the Six-Day War, and commander of the southern front during the final stages of the Yom Kippur War.

-Israel Tal died in Rehovot on September 8, 2010.
+Israel Tal died in Rehovot on 8 September 2010.

 Military career

 Tal, who had been a hero of the Six-Day War, was an early opponent of the Bar Lev Line.
 He and General Ariel Sharon argued that it would not succeed in fending off Egyptian forces.
 After the official end of the Yom Kippur War, Tal, serving as commander of the southern front, received an order from Chief of Staff General David Elazar and Defense Minister Moshe Dayan to attack Egyptian forces.
 Tal refused to follow the order, insisting that it was an unethical order and requesting authorization for the requested attack from the Prime Minister and the Supreme Court.
 Such authorization never came.
 Tal won the argument, but his refusal to follow the order as a practical matter eliminated his chance of being nominated for the position of Chief of Staff to succeed General Elazar.

-In 1970, the Israeli government decided it needed an independent tank-building capability due to uncertainty of overseas sales for political reasons.
+In 1970, the Israeli government decided it needed an independent tank-building capability due to the uncertainty of overseas sales for political reasons.
 Tal led a development team that took into consideration Israel's battlefield characteristics and lessons learned from previous wars, and began the development and building of Israel's Merkava tank.